Must-see mountains in Poland: A guide for adventurers

 Zakopane, the winter capital of Poland, is a fantastic destination for families year-round.
 Aqua Park Zakopane offers fun and relaxation for kids, while Museum Oscypka provides insights into traditional cheese-making and tastings.

-Nestled in southern Poland, the Pieniny Mountains are a hidden gem with stunning limestone and dolomite formations.
-Pieniny National Park spans 23.4 square kilometres and attracts over 700,000 tourists annually, making it a popular destination in the region.
+Another mountain range offering exceptional views is the Pieniny, located in southern Poland.
+It is a hidden gem with stunning limestone and dolomite formations.
+The Pieniny National Park covers an area of 23.4 km² and attracts over 700,000 tourists a year, making it a popular destination in the region.

-The highest peak in the Pieniny Mountains is Wysoka, which stands at 1,050 meters, offering panoramic views of the surrounding area.
+The highest peak in the Pieniny Mountains is Wysoka, rising to 1,050 metres, from which there is a panoramic view of the surrounding area.
 Whether you’re looking for a challenging hike or a leisurely stroll, the Pieniny Mountains have something to offer everyone.

 What are the most popular routes in Pieniny National Park?